juanmaurente/event-calendar/README.md

 During the development process, the following challenges were encountered:

--   Struggle 1: TESTING- Installing libraries and get it properly working.
-I had differences on my previous versions and I struggled configuring jest.config.js and package.json.
+-   Struggle 1: TESTING - Installing libraries and getting them properly working.
+I had differences in my previous versions, and I struggled to configure `jest.config.js` and `package.json`.
--   Struggle 2: SCSS.
-At first I didn't installed scss properly so I had issues to format my code with scss, after reading documentation I found out I've not installed correctly at first.
+-   Struggle 2: SCSS - At first, I didn't install SCSS properly, so I had issues formatting my code with SCSS.
+After reading the documentation, I found out that I hadn't installed it correctly initially.

 ## Licensing Details